What are the eyesight requirements for driving in the United Kingdom? This guide explains the driving eyesight rules for passing your driving test.

 You must also have a horizontal visual field of at least 160 degrees.
 The extension should be at least 70 degrees left and right and 30 degrees up and down.
 There should be no defects present within a radius of the central 30 degrees.

 What happens if you are unable to meet these standards?
-You may still be able to renew your bus or lorry licence if you held your licence before 1 January 1997.
+You may still be able to renew your bus or lorry licence if you held your licence before the 1st of January 1997.

 Note: Lorry and bus drivers must inform DVLA if any eyesight problem affects either eye.